 After the Lawsuit: Who Has to Pay Whom, and How Much?

 Potential parties to a lawsuit are often concerned with the process and outcome of litigation.
 However, one important aspect to litigation that should not be overlooked is the cost of the lawsuit itself.
-This article will inform you of the payment of costs after the outcome of litigation.
+This article will inform you of the payment of costs after the outcome of litigation in Singapore.

 What Constitutes Costs?

 According to Order 59 rule 1 of the Rules of Court, “costs” include fees, charges, disbursements, expenses and remuneration.
 This includes a wide range of monies payable such as:

 - Filing fees for court papers

 - Disbursements for miscellaneous expenses such as photocopying charges